naver/nbase-arc/doc/gateway.md

 The nbase-arc gateway has following notable features.

 ### High performance
 The performance of the gateway is equal or higher than other similar open source products.
-This is due to zero-copy buffer management, scatter/gather I/O, reducing malloc overhead by using fixed size buffer with memory pool, and smart pipelining of multiple client quries.
+This is due to zero-copy buffer management, scatter/gather I/O, reducing malloc overhead by using fixed size buffer with memory pool, and smart pipelining of multiple client queries.
 See below benchmark test.

 ### Seamless integration with the configuration master and tools
 Gateway provides administrative commands such as adding/removing Redis processes and change the key distribution information of a cluster.
 These commands along with configuration master allow the reconfigurations of a cluster can be performed seamlessly on production environment.
 The reconfiguration of a cluster includes moving processes between servers, upgrading components, scaling in/out cluster, and etc.

 ### Structure
 Gateway is composed of multiple worker threads and single master thread.
 Each thread runs non-blocking eventloop.
 Master thread allocates client connections to the worker threads and excutes admin commands.
-Each worker thread runs indepedently and processes queries from allocated clients.
+Each worker thread runs independently and processes queries from allocated clients.

 ### Benchmark